-In November 2023 President Biden visited Pueblo, Colorado, and held an official event at CS Wind, the largest wind tower manufacturer in the world.
+In November 2023, President Biden visited Pueblo, Colorado, and held an official event at CS Wind, the largest wind tower manufacturer in the world.
 He took the opportunity before, during, and after to underscore the tangible benefits of his clean energy plan and, importantly, to go on the attack against climate denier Rep. Lauren Boebert in her district.

-Rep. Boebert has notoriously decried President Biden's clean energy plan as "dangerous for America," despite the plan delivering good-paying jobs to her district.
-CS Wind is just one example of a company that has specifically named President Biden's clean energy plan as a determining factor in its decision to invest in our Made in America clean energy boom.
+Rep. Boebert has notoriously decried the Biden - Harris clean energy plan as "dangerous for America," despite the plan delivering good-paying jobs to her district.
+CS Wind is just one example of a company that has specifically named the Biden - Harris clean energy plan as a determining factor in its decision to invest in our Made-in-America clean energy boom.
 The company is investing some \$200 million in expanding its facility in Pueblo.